levizwannah/mpesa-sdk-php/readme.md

       ->initiator("levizwannah") // optional
       ->credential("levi-cred++=="); // optional
 ```
 Every object for interacting with a specific API extends the parent Mpesa object.
 Therefore, the same rule applies to them.
-You can use a config array and the configure method or just use the individual setter methods using method chaining.
+You can use a config array and the configure method or just use the individual setter methods.

->**Warning**: Do not directly create an object from a child class, always use the mpesa object to get the child object as you will see below.
+>**Warning**: Do not directly create an object from a child class, always use the mpesa object to get the child object as you will see later in the doc.

 ### Environment
-You can use the `'env'` key in the `$config` array or the `env("env")` method to set the environment to either `live` or `sandbox`.
+You can use the `'env'` key in the `$config` array or the `env("env")` method to set the environment.
+The environment value can be `live` or `sandbox`.
 By default, the environment is `"live"`.
 There is a `Constant` class to save you from writing the literal strings.

 ```php
 //...other code